LazerJesus/blog/content/posts/eva-emacs-virtual-assistant.md

 ### Text {#text}

-Humans, language models, Emacs, and the subject matter we operate on (code, a book, emails, etc.) share _text_ as their common denominator.
+Language models, Emacs, Humans, and the subject matter we operate on (code, org-mode, webpages, emails, etc.) share _text_ as their common denominator.
 This greatly reduces friction.
 In Emacs, everything is controlled entirely through text.
-Specifically by sending Elisp function calls to the REPL.
-We load the subject matter of our work as text into emacs and call functions on it.
-From opening the file viewer to summoning a shell.
-Every keystroke is a function call.
-And EVA can call the exact same functions by generating text which is piped into the REPL.
+Specifically by sending Elisp function calls to the Emacs interpreter.
+We load the subject matter of our work, as text, into emacs and call functions on it.
+From opening the file viewer to summoning a shell, every keystroke is a function call.
+And EVA can call the exact same functions by generating text which is piped into the interpreter, thus controlling Emacs the same way we do.

 <figure><img src="/ox-hugo/matrix.gif" alt="matrix eva emacs virtual assistant" /></figure>

 ### Runtime {#runtime}

 Emacs' interactive environment allows EVA and us to inhabit the same space while working.
-To draw on both a shared toolset in the form of the functions that are defined by Emacs, installed packages, or by us.
+To draw on a shared toolset in the form of the functions that are defined by Emacs, installed packages, or by us.
 As well as a shared context in the form of buffers, files, and processes.

 We load the subject matter into the context and call functions on it to interactively bridge the gap between state and goal.
-From the AIs perspective, Emacs is essentially a REPL with an editor, an application platform, and an operating system built in.
-All of which can be read and controlled entirely through text-based instructions.
+From the AIs perspective, Emacs is essentially an interpreter with an editor, an application platform, and an operating system built in.
+All of which can be read and controlled entirely through uniform text-based instructions.
 This fundamentally sets Emacs apart from other editors, that are pure point-and-click text manipulators.
 Their instruction set is either not accessible or non-existent.
+It also sets Emacs apart form a Python or Jupyter based environment, which doesn't provide the combination of shared, interactive runtime and text-based instruction set.

 Emacs is a living, breathing ecosystem that both the human and the AI agent can co-exist in simultaneously.
 That is a very powerful paradigm for co-creation with an AI.

 ### Ecosystem {#ecosystem}

-We can do anything that can be done with text on a computer.
+With Emacs, we can do anything that can be done with text on a computer.
 For any job to be done that involves text, there is a package for it.
 This is a testament to the breadth and depth of possibilities the Emacs enables.
 And EVA immediately has the entirety of these capabilities at its fingertips.
 To steal a Ben Thompson phrase, Eva is hijacking existing infrastructure.

 Whether you're coding in Python, writing LaTeX documents, or managing your life through Org-mode, there's likely an Emacs package that's got you covered.
 The inexhaustible library of functions and packages means that EVA can be trained to assist with virtually any text-related task you can think of.

 Thats the three reasons why the environment Emacs provides is optimal for collaborative creating with an AI.
+Text, runtime and ecosystem.

 ## The Ghost in my sh.el {#the-ghost-in-my-sh-dot-el}